Karu Jayasuriya: Cross over and return

 After several abortive attempts to oust Wickremesinghe from the party leadership, Jayasuriya led a group of 18 parliamentarians, including several party front-liners, in crossing over to the government side.
 In the 2007 cabinet reshuffle after the crossover, he was appointed as Minister of Public Administration and Home Affairs.
 He resigned from his Public Administration and Home Affairs portfolio on 9 December 2008 and rejoined the UNP as its deputy leader.

 Return to government

 In January 2015, President Maithripala Sirisena appointed Jayasuriya as Minister of Public Administration, Democratic Rule and Buddha Sasana after his victory in the presidential election.

 Speaker of the Parliament

 At the first session of the 8th Parliament, he was elected as Speaker on 1 September 2015.
 His name was proposed by Prime Minister Ranil Wickremasinghe and seconded by Nimal Siripala De Silva.

 Thilanga Sumathipala was elected as his deputy.

+Presidential bid

+In 2019, ahead of the 2019 Sri Lankan presidential election, Karu Jayasuriya was publicly discussed as a potential presidential candidate amid internal divisions within the United National Party (UNP) over its nominee.

+Jayasuriya stated that he was willing to consider contesting the presidency if invited, emphasizing that he would not seek the nomination through internal rivalry and would only proceed with broad consensus from party leadership and civil society groups.
+He further noted that any potential candidacy would be conditional on abolishing the Executive presidency in Sri Lanka, describing the office as a transitional mechanism for constitutional reform.

+Despite continued media speculation and appeals from religious leaders and civil society organisations, Jayasuriya did not formally announce a candidacy or submit nomination papers, and the UNP ultimately selected Sajith Premadasa as its candidate for the 2019 presidential election.